Bank account debits tax

 The tax was levied according to the state where the bank account was domiciled, not where the account holder lived.
 A total of about $1 billion per year was being collected near the end of its full operation in 2001 (according to the Australian Bankers' Association).

 Since the tax applied only to cheque accounts, bank customers could choose not to have a cheque facility to avoid the tax, or could keep a separate cheque account used only when needing to write a cheque.

 Bank errors

-On 11 May 2005, National Australia Bank announced it had incorrectly collected bank account debits tax totalling some $10 million from 140,000 bank accounts.
-The bank's announcement included plans to reimburse customers for the $10 million incorrectly collected and a further $4 million in interest owed.
-However, since the issue may have dated back to the 31 December 1982 introduction of the tax, there were insufficient records to identify all affected customers.
+On 11 May 2005, the National Australia Bank announced it had incorrectly collected bank account debits taxes, totalling some $10 million, from 140,000 bank accounts.
+The bank announced a plan to reimburse customers for the $10 million incorrectly collected and a further $4 million in interest owed.
+However, since the problem might have dated back to the introduction of the tax on 31 December 1982, there were insufficient records to identify all affected customers.